-In today’s video, I wanted to share four exercises that you should do if you have shoulder pain after workout.
+Today, I wanted to share four exercises that you should do if you have shoulder pain after a workout.

 CLICK HERE to watch the YouTube video.